emanthedataman/nicar2016_sqliteII/README.md

 * Used in conjunction with aggregate functions:
  * Rows need to be sorted/grouped into piles before an aggregation function can be performed
  * Aggregate functions are like verbs, they do something
- * And like verbs, they also need a subject, i.e. a column(s)
+ * And like verbs, they also need a subject, i.e. a column
-* Before it can count, add things, average things, it must group things first.
+* Before you can count, add things, average things, you must group things first.
 Unfortunately computers are not that smart and you must tell it to group things first
  * Coins: quarters, dimes, etc
  * Colors: black, blue, red, etc
 * GROUP BY identifies uniques values within a column.
-Points out spelling errors, spelling inconsistencies, etc.
+Shows spelling errors, spelling inconsistencies, etc.
 * California Daycare Data: Group by facility type

  ```